d3str0yer/torrentbox/README.md

 ### Pre-Install Harddrive configuration

 _Warning: This will delete ALL data on your harddrives._

+_Skip if you already have formatted storage devices or want to use a NAS_

 Connect to your Raspberry Pi through SSH as user "pi" with the password "raspberry"